ryanatkn/gro/src/docs/unbundledDevelopment.md

   Gro's goal is to provide an opinionated batteries-included experience with a core set of technologies like [Svelte](https://github.com/sveltejs/svelte) and [Prettier](https://github.com/prettier/prettier).
-  Gro does not have a plugin system yet, but it has a pluggable build architecture that can probably support a lot of things.
+  Gro has a pluggable build architecture that can support a lot of things, and we'll support more powerful plugin functionality in the future, but we don't plan to develop a plugin ecosystem like Snowpack.
-  Gro will have plugins eventually, but unlike Snowpack, we do not currently plan to develop an ecosystem that strays from core choices.
   Instead, we expect Gro to evolve towards more opinionated choices, not fewer.
 - Snowpack is a frontend build tool that's focused on doing that one thing very well.
   Gro has a sprawling scope that includes